leonmavr/leonmavr.github.io/_posts/2024-06-10-Swains-histogram-backprojection.md

 To demonstrate what the ratio means for the two images, we will only consider the histogram of the red channel.
 Therefore $H_M$, $H_I$ are 255-length vectors.
 We will also normalise them.
-In general $R$ is a matrix and $M, I$ are never greyscale but to make it intuitive assume that they are, then $R$ is a 255-length vector.
+In general, however, $H_M$ and $H_I$ are 2D matrices and they never measure just one channel.
 We will try to understand what the values of $R$ mean.

 Let's look at the picture of fruit below, use the pure strawberry as a model and match it with two samples of the image.
 When computing the histograms, we isolate the R channel of the RBG and obviously the two strawberry histograms look similar.
 The idea is that the model contains high values in some narrow band.
 Therefore for the colour tones at the range that describes the model, it will be true that $H_{M_i} > H_{I_i}, \; i \in [0, 255]$ or $R_i = \frac{H_{M_i}}{H_{I_i}} > 1$.
 In the picture below, histogram intensities are binned every 5, hence the bar charts.